 If you are a makeup student, I think this is one of the absolute must-have makeup books for you to invest in.
 It’s really helpful and detailed, and it includes everything you will need plus more!

 This is another must-have book in my opinion.
-Kevyn Aucoin, America’s preeminent makeup artist, shares his secrets on the basics of makeup application and technique and how to use the fundamentals to create a wide range of different looks.
+Kevyn Aucoin, America’s preeminent makeup artist on the 1990s, shares his secrets on the basics of makeup application and technique and how to use the fundamentals to create a wide range of different looks.

 Aucoin also gives a great introduction at the beginning of the book which focuses on tools, face shapes, etc. It’s loaded with interesting information!
 Kevyn’s tips and techniques are timeless and accessible.
 If you’re going to be a makeup artist, this is the book for you.
 I believe that if you can practice and master the looks he teaches you, you will be able to handle pretty much anything the industry throws at you.

 Last, but not least, here’s my favorite makeup book of all times: Be Your Own Makeup Artist.
-I am so proud to have written and published this book, and I recommend it for anyone who wants to learn a more practical approach to understanding which products and techniques work best for your specific skin type and lifestyle.
+I am so proud to have written and published this book, and am SO honored that it has made it’s way into cosmetology school curriculum.

 I really wanted to create a no-nonsense makeup book written for non-beauty professionals in the 21st century.
 Be Your Own Makeup Artist is for everyone who wants to learn how to shop for makeup and understand the what, where, why, and how behind their perfect makeup application (not a one-size-fits-all look).